 These clues don’t only provide hints on how well you’re doing, but also serves to motivate or frustrate.

 It doesn’t matter if it’s candy, a stuffed toy, or an elder sibling playing a prank on you and hiding an old sock for you to find.
 The word “hot” acts as positive reinforcement and a stimulus to keep going, while “cold” can be rather exasperating to hear — especially when you’ve gotten a few in a row.

 As an editor in charge of writers, this same feedback mechanism is applied when you provide feedback to your content writers: encouraging them to keep doing what they’re doing when they’ve done something well, or guiding them back when they’ve gone off-track.

-Here are two basic principles of feedback:
+Here are two basic principles of feedback for content writing: